 - Serotonin deficiency,

 - Defects in the brain’s white matter.

 Research shows that because of a defect in the brain’s white matter, tactile information may be dispatched incorrectly to be processed by areas that process pain, and conversely, pain appears to be processed as a normal tactile information requiring no specific response.

 Mendability offers many Sensory Enrichment Therapy protocols that help rehabilitate the sense of touch.
-The good news is that while children with autism may sometimes fight a soft cuddle or kiss, they will have no problem looking for a desired toy hidden in a bowl of raw rice, or manipulate a textured ball.
+The good news is that while children with autism may sometimes resist a soft cuddle or kiss, they will have no problem looking for a desired toy hidden in a bowl of raw rice, or manipulating a textured ball.

-Using the interest of the curious child, and autistic children as just as curious about new objects as any children, Mendability elaborates activities which will help restore proper communication between the receptors on the skin and their final destinations in the cortex.
+Building on the natural curiosity of children, Mendability provides exercises that will help restore proper communication between the receptors on the skin and their final destinations in the cortex.

-Many parents report that after only weeks on the therapy, their autistic child tolerates hair cuts, teeth brushing, dressing, and even accepts new foods that were previously rejected because of their textures.
+Many parents report that after doing the therapy for only a few weeks, their autistic child tolerates haircuts, teeth brushing, dressing, and even accepts new foods that were previously rejected because of their textures.
 This also works for adults who have lived their whole lives avoiding and dreading certain tactile experiences.

 A suggested sensory-based protocol to try:

 The following exercise is part of the therapy and we invite you to try it with your child on the spectrum, a couple of times a day, for a few days, to see if it helps:

 - Fill a large salad bowl with uncooked rice, dry corn or dry beans.